ProjectLiminality/ProjectLiminalityMVP/CONVENTIONS.md

 ## Progress Summary

-As of the latest update, we have successfully completed Phases 1 through 5 of the refactoring plan:
+As of the latest update, we have partially completed Phases 1 through 5 of the refactoring plan:

 1. Preparation: Completed initial setup and review.
 2. File Restructuring: Moved and created necessary files.
-3. DreamNode Refactoring: Converted to React component, implemented 3D object creation, state management, interactions, and animations.
+3. DreamNode Refactoring: Converted to React component, implemented basic structure.
-4. DreamNodeGrid Refactoring: Converted to React component, implemented layout calculations, rendering of DreamNodes, and interactions.
+4. DreamNodeGrid Refactoring: Converted to React component, implemented basic structure.
-5. Three.js Integration: Updated ThreeScene.js to use new React components and ensured proper integration.
+5. Three.js Integration: Started updating ThreeScene.js to use new React components.

+Current Status:
+- The application is currently not in a working state.
+- We are in the process of integrating the refactored React components with the Three.js scene.

 Key achievements:
-- DreamNode.jsx now handles 3D object creation, state management, and interactions.
-- DreamNodeGrid.jsx manages multiple DreamNodes, handles layouts, and interactions.
+- Basic React component structures for DreamNode.jsx and DreamNodeGrid.jsx have been created.
+- Initial implementation of state management and layout calculations in DreamNodeGrid.jsx.
-- ThreeScene.js has been updated to work with the new React components.
+- Started the process of updating ThreeScene.js to work with the new React components.

-- Flip animation and hover effects have been implemented in React.
+Current focus and next steps:
+1. Complete the integration of DreamNode and DreamNodeGrid components with ThreeScene.js.
+2. Implement 3D object creation and management within the React components.
+3. Ensure proper data flow between ThreeScene, DreamNodeGrid, and DreamNode components.
+4. Implement interactions (click, hover) and animations (flip, layout changes) in the React components.
+5. Test and debug the integration to achieve a working state.

+Once these steps are completed, we will proceed with:
-- Media content loading and display are working in the new components.
+- Thorough testing and refinement of the new implementation.

-Current focus:
-We are now ready to proceed with Phase 6 (Update Dependencies) and subsequent phases.
-The refactoring has maintained existing functionality while improving React integration and code structure.

-Next steps:
-- Review and update other components interacting with DreamNode or DreamNodeGrid.
+- Updating other components that interact with DreamNode or DreamNodeGrid.
-- Update import statements and ensure correct dependency linking.
+- Updating import statements and ensuring correct dependency linking.
-- Conduct thorough testing and refinement.
+- Conducting performance comparisons between old and new implementations.
-- Update documentation and clean up old implementation files.
+- Updating documentation and cleaning up old implementation files.

+Note for the next AI:
+The application is currently in a non-working state as we transition from the Three.js-centric classes to React components.
+The main task is to complete the integration of the React components with the Three.js scene in ThreeScene.js, ensuring that all 3D functionality is properly implemented within the React component lifecycle.